 If you’re struggling to grow beard faster, this scientific explanation will help you understand the pattern of your beard growth:

-1. Testosterone and DHT travel from the bloodstream to the androgen receptors and up to your facial hair follicles, improving a blood flow.
+1. Testosterone and DHT travel from the bloodstream to the androgen receptors and up to your facial hair follicles, improving blood flow.

 2. Your body produces keratin by using some micro and macronutrients, such as vitamins, minerals, proteins, carbs, and fat.